GIRO Privateer R MTB Shoes Review

 The closing of the front part of the foot is formed by two Velcro laces of generous dimensions, robust and well placed, that wraps the foot in an appropriate manner and in the right places to lock both in the longitudinal and vertical direction, providing maximum comfort and without any hint of circulation problems even after a full day of riding.

 The upper band, which closed over the instep, is soft and subtle enough for comfort.
 The closure ratchet is replaceable in case of accidental breakage, and allows for precise adjustment, thanks to the placement with calibrated inclination.

 The tab is thin and breathable, but at the same time soft and comfortable to touch, so that even slight movements of torsion of the foot inside the shoe do not cause any annoying rubbing.

-The insole is made of antibacterial material and has an average plantar arch support.
+The insole is made of antibacterial material and has average plantar arch support.
 The upper is robust and supports the foot well, thanks to the reinforcements on the entire tip, including its sides, and heel.

-These reinforcements are also equipped with an outer coating made of rough material that prevents premature wear and tear in the most exposed points.
+These reinforcements are also equipped with an outer coating made of rough material that prevents premature wear and tears in the most exposed points.
 The central part of the upper is softer and allows a minimum of torsion of the foot to avoid creating stress to the foot after long days in the saddle.
-The skin of the upper is provided with ventialtion holes, which work properly leaving the shoe sufficiently fresh and breathable.
+The skin of the upper is provided with ventilation holes, which work properly leaving the shoe sufficiently fresh and breathable.